-In Jordan, demonstrated the successful farmer use of low-cost, precision irrigation tool
+In Jordan, demonstrated the successful farmer use of low-cost, precision irrigation tool and human-machine interaction (HMI)

 We showed the tool’s potential to use up to 44% less water compared to conventional practices